ErikPohl-Lot49-Projects/Erik-Pohl-Repo/golang/OxfordCambridgelytica/readme.md

 Download these files to corresponding folders under your Go src path.
 I have not attempted "go get" with these.
 Please let me know if it works or not.
-Make sure to check out the demo powerpoint.
+Make sure to check out the demo slide deck.

 ### Prerequisites